openstack-infra/zuul/doc/source/user/config.rst

 from any other job in any project (however, if the other job is marked as ``final``, some attributes may not be overidden).

+A job with no parent is called a *base job* and may only be defined in a :term:`config-project`.
+Every other job must have a parent, and so ultimately, all jobs must have an inheritance path which terminates at a base job.
+Each tenant has a default parent job which will be used if no explicit parent is specified.

 Jobs also support a concept called variance.
 The first time a job definition appears is called the reference definition of the job.
 Subsequent job definitions with the same name are called variants.